BORN AGAIN VS HOLY SPIRIT BAPTISM

-It is important to realize that when the Samaritans believed the gospel and were water baptised, they were essentially born again.
+It's important to realize that when the Samaritans believed the gospel and were water baptised, they were essentially born again.
 Many would claim that this was enough to complete their Christian experience and that nothing further was necessary.
 But if this were true then Peter and John would not have been sent to Samaria to finish the spiritual work started by Philip.
 It doesn't make sense unless we are willing to concede that the Samaritans required the Spirit's baptism on top of what they already had.
-This is why it is important to recognize the distinctions between the Spirit’s preliminary work and secondary work and how they impact the Believer differently.
+That's why it's important to recognize the distinctions between the Spirit’s preliminary and secondary work and how they impact the Believer differently.

-To further demonstrate that the baptism of the Spirit is a visible and powerful event--not a silent or invisible one--let's examine the evidence located in Acts 10:
+It must also be noted that the baptism of the Spirit is always a visible and powerful event, not a silent or invisible one.
+To better appreciate this fact, let's examine the evidence in Acts 10:

 44 While Peter yet spake these words, the Holy Ghost fell on all them which heard the word.
 45 And they of the circumcision which believed were astonished, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.
 46 For they heard them speak with tongues, and magnify God.
 Then answered Peter, 47 Can any man forbid water, that these should not be baptized, which have received the Holy Ghost as well as we?

-Notice that while Peter was still preaching, the Holy Spirit fell on those gathered to hear him and they began to "speak with tongues, and magnify God".
-In other words, their immersion in the Spirit was accompanied by evidence.
+Notice that while Peter was still preaching, the Holy Spirit fell on all who were gathered to hear him and they "spoke with tongues and magnified God".
+Clearly, their immersion in the Spirit was accompanied by evidence.

 Another such example is found in Acts 19: